Blue Pyrenees Estate Red 2006 (Pyrenees, Vic)

 www.bluepyrenees.com.au

-In fact, it irks me that there aren't more blends of this fashion.
-Bring on the mongrel wine I say, with bits and pieces chosen according to what looks good in the vineyard, quasi-Bordeaux style (but with Aussie grape sourcing flexibility).
+In fact, it irks me that there aren’t more blends of this fashion.
+Bring on the mongrel wine I say, with bits and pieces chosen according to what looks good in the vineyard.

 Anyway, rant over.
-This wine is still painfully young (and the Blue Pyrenees Reserve Red typically needs a decade) and it's plenty minty, but there's ultimately enough here to make it work.
+This wine is still painfully young (and the Blue Pyrenees Estate Red typically needs a decade) and it’s plenty minty, but there’s enough here to make it work.

-It smells, as mentioned, like a serious Pyrenees red, with lightly roasted, minty, plum and blackberry aromatics punctuated by some heady volatility.
-The interest though is on the palate, which is dry, minty, tannic and firm, the flavours quite aggressive, but also showing an uncommon depth and power.
+It smells like a serious Pyrenees red, with lightly roasted, minty, plum and blackberry aromatics punctuated by some heady volatility.
+The interest is on the palate, which is dry, minty, tannic and firm, the flavours quite aggressive, but also showing an uncommon depth and power.

-In the wash it's a polarising wine perhaps, with nothing elegant or approachable to be seen, yet still chocked with well enough stuffing to live and live and get better and better.
+In the wash it’s a polarising wine perhaps, with nothing elegant or approachable to be seen, yet still chocked with the stuffing to live and live.
 Hold for as long as you can.
 17.3/90++

 it appears a little pricey ey? have u tried any older examples of this blend?